microsoft/TileFusion/README.md

 # TileFusion: Simplifying Kernel Fusion with Tile Processing

-**TileFusion** is a highly efficient kernel template library designed to elevate CUDA C’s level of abstraction for processing tiles.
+**TileFusion** is a highly efficient C++ macro kernel template library designed to elevate the level of abstraction in CUDA C for processing tiles.
 It is designed to be:

 - **Higher-Level Programming**: TileFusion offers a set of device kernels for transferring tiles between the CUDA device's three memory hierarchies and for computing tiles.
 - **Modularity**: TileFusion enables users to construct their applications by processing larger tiles in time and space using the provided BaseTiles.